Romney retirement sets off Utah GOP scramble

 “Previously, I wouldn’t have predicted many more entrants into that race.
 Now I suspect we’re going to see a veritable landslide of candidates trying to run for the Republican nomination,” Cann said.

-Riverton Mayor Trent Staggs has already declared his candidacy, and thanked Romney for stepping aside on Wednesday.
+Riverton Mayor Trent Staggs has already declared his candidacy, and thanked Romney for stepping aside Wednesday.

-In an interview with One America News, the mayor said he also anticipates “a lot of would-be challengers now popping up” to surge into the race in Romney’s absence.
+In an interview with One America News Network, the mayor said he also anticipates “a lot of would-be challengers now popping up” to surge into the race in Romney’s absence.

 Multiple other names are being floated as possible contenders for the Beehive State’s upper chamber seat — among them, current Utah Republican Reps.
 John Curtis and Blake Moore.